rtortori/tetration-alfred/README.md

 The response will be parsed and packaged as a CSV file that will be pushed back to Tetration through User Annotations API.<br>

+## Road-map (not committed)
+Since the ACI annotation engine is triggered using a specific query in the question, further actions can be implemented by implementing new queries.<br><br>
+Plan is to extend annotation support for data fetched from:
+- Cisco AppDynamics
+- Cisco Stealthwatch
+- Cisco Workload Optimization Manager (CWOM)

 ## Requirements<br>
 - Cisco Tetration Analytics cluster